Tech, Digital and AI Summit 2026

 - How can Brussels and Washington navigate their differing digital regulatory frameworks—particularly around platform governance and market fairness—as outlined in the EU’s Digital Markets Act and the Digital Fairness Act?

 - How can Europe reduce its dependence on American digital infrastructure—from AI models to cloud services—without stifling growth or exposing itself to geopolitical vulnerability?
-Will the Cloud AI Sovereignty Act deliver?

 - What role will the Digital Networks Act play in boosting competitiveness and bridging cross-border connectivity gaps?